CRISPRlab/CRISPRdisco/README.md

 ### requirements:

-avoid caring about this by using docker containners (see below)
+avoid caring about this by using docker containers (see above)

 Requires:
 python 2.7